 Before taking out any type of loan, take a look at your expenses, your income, and your savings to determine if it’s the best decision for your situation.
 In some cases, you may be better off funding your expenses with savings or a loan from a family member.
 In other cases, you may be able to secure a disability or insurance payment to help cover costs.

-Consider negotiating with your creditors.
-For example, if you’re worried about medical bills, some hospitals and doctors may come up with an interest-free or low-interest payment plan to help.
-If your mortgage payments are getting difficult to meet because an injury put you out of work, you may be able to work out a plan with your mortgage lender to reduce your monthly payment.
-If you have a student loan, you may be able to apply for a deferment or hardship option.
+If you’re worried about medical bills, some hospitals and doctors may come up with an interest-free or low-interest payment plan to help.
+If your mortgage payments are getting difficult to meet because an injury has put you out of work, your mortgage lender may reduce your monthly payment.
+You might also be able to defer payment on your student loans.

 Installment loans may be available from your bank or credit union to help you meet ends meet.
 In some cases, the interest rates and fees on such loans may be significantly lower.

 If you decide you want to pursue a legal loan, begin by understanding what is required to qualify.
 You typically need to work with an attorney who works on a contingency fee basis and will require the lawyer’s approval of paperwork.
 The defendant in your case must have enough resources to pay a future settlement.